 Debit Card "Holds"

 It has been the norm for years that, when you give your credit card for advance payment authorization by a hotel or rental car company, a “hold” is placed on your account to cover the anticipated charges.
-The same is true now if you use the popular debit or check card, particularly for hotels, rental cars and even restaurants.
+The same is true if you use a debit card, particularly for hotels, rental cars, and even restaurants.
 The bank places a hold on your account as a means of assuring payment to the merchant and making sure you don’t spend more than you have.
 This standard precaution can be compared with requiring presentation of a driver’s license for check payment purchases.

 The merchant sets the amount of the hold, but the bank that issued the card is responsible for the length of time of the hold.
 While the hold with the merchant generally lasts for not more than a day, some credit card companies allow up to three days for banks to clear transactions and remove the hold, which may affect your spending limit during the processing period.
 If you do not allow for this, some checks could bounce even though the money is in the account to cover them.